digihunch/orthweb/README.md

 Terraform's AWS provider is built with AWS SDK, therefore it automatically pick up local AWS environment, including the credentials, and region.

 The Terraform template creates a virtual private cloud (VPC), a subnet, an EC2 instance.
-It also creates an RDS instance for PostgreSQL database as data store.
+It also creates an RDS instance for PostgreSQL database as data store to index patient, exam data as well as storing images.
+Below is a diagram of the key components.

 ![Diagram](diagram/Orthweb.png)

 The bootstrap script of EC2 instance provisions Docker environment and load up the Docker image.
 This sample project provides a minimally functional stack without high availability and security setups, except for a self-signed X509 certificate for browser traffic.
 Once the instance is launched, the public DNS name of the EC2 instance and RDS instances are printed.
 For validation:

-* Web service will be available at: https://orthweb.ec2.url:8042 with a self-signed sample certificate.
+* Web service will be available at: https://orthweb.ec2.url:8042 with a self-signed sample certificate which may triger a warning at browser.
 To disable HTTPS, set SslEnabled to false in orthanc.json
-* DICOM entrypoint will be available as ORTHANC@orthweb.ec2.url:4242 and [TLS encryption is not supported](https://book.orthanc-server.com/faq/security.html) as of Orthanc 1.8 :(
+* DICOM entrypoint will be available as ORTHANC@orthweb.ec2.url:4242 and [TLS encryption is not supported](https://book.orthanc-server.com/faq/security.html) as of Orthanc 1.8.
+Peer application entity (AE) has to send DICOM data in unencrypted traffic.
 * RDS will be accessible from the EC2 instance, on port 5432.
 To validate by psql client, run:
 >psql --host=localhost --port 5432 --username=myuser --dbname=orthancdb